Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/hierarchical-data.md

 The [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) control supports both methods of defining the data hierarchy, as does the `TreeView` control and others.
 The [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) control does differ slightly, in that the same data can be presented in more than one area of the control.
 For example, a data object can be displayed in a [BreadcrumbItem](xref:@ActiproUIRoot.Controls.Navigation.BreadcrumbItem) control, a `MenuItem` when in a context menu, and a `ComboBoxItem` when display in the drop-down list.

-If the data source of the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) will be shared with another hiearchical control, then using a `HierarchicalDataTemplate` class would allow the look of the data to be shared.
+If the data source of the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) will be shared with another hierarchical control, then using a `HierarchicalDataTemplate` class would allow the look of the data to be shared.
 But typically, a `Style` is still be required to set properties not supported by the `HierarchicalDataTemplate` class, such as [MenuItemExpandedTemplate](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.MenuItemExpandedTemplate).